German Colonial Buildings, Togo - Things to Do in German Colonial Buildings

 Insider Tips

-Many colonial buildings are still in active use as government offices or businesses, so photography may require permission - always ask before taking pictures of building exteriors and interiors
+Many colonial buildings serve as active government offices, so photography may be restricted or require permission—always ask before taking photos of building exteriors and never photograph military installations.

 Explore Activities in German Colonial Buildings